opetitprestataire/label-studio/web/libs/editor/src/components/KonvaVector/README.md

      during updatePoint
    - Resets the creation state
    - Returns `true` if successful, `false` if not creating

+### Single Source of Truth

+The PointCreationManager is now the **single source of truth** for all point creation:

+- **All point creation goes through the manager**: Whether it's manual mouse interactions, programmatic calls, or shift-click operations
+- **Consistent behavior**: All point creation follows the same logic and constraints
+- **Centralized validation**: All bounds checking, point limits, and bezier settings are handled in one place
+- **No conflicts**: The manager prevents duplicate point creation and ensures proper state management

 ### Integration with Mouse Events